 We will continue to wait to see what federal lawmakers legislate and if this means that such medically assisted death provisions in powers of attorney could have legal effect and update this blog accordingly.

 Conduct Law is a business based law firm with locations in Florida, including Orlando and West Palm Beach and Ontario, including Ottawa, Barrhaven, Kanata and Winchester.
 Our professionals are experienced business lawyers who can help with corporate, estates, real estate matters including implementing corporate structures depending on your legal corporate requirements.
-Feel free to call or write one of our professionals at firstname.lastname@example.org or 613.440.4888 for all of your business, commercial, real estate and estate planning needs.
+Feel free to contact one of our professionals at firstname.lastname@example.org or 613.440.4888 for all of your business, commercial, real estate and estate planning needs.